-The Group and the Company did not have any financial liabilities measured at fair value at 31 December 2014 and 31 December 2013.
+The Group did not have any financial liabilities measured at fair value at 31 December 2014.

-During the year ended 31 December 2014, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 (2013: Nil).
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2014: Nil).